thewca/wca-documents/documents/policies/external/Scramble Accountability.md

     3. A drop-off table should be visually isolated from the scrambling table.

 2. Scrambling Area

-    1. A Scrambling Area is a section set aside for the purpose of scrambling puzzles.
-        1. There may be multiple Scrambling Areas at a competition.
+    1. A competition may have multiple Scrambling Areas.
     2. The Scrambling Area must be arranged such that any information about the scrambles is visually isolated from the competitors of the ongoing groups and anyone who is not an assigned runner or scrambler, an organizer, or a listed WCA Delegate.
         1. A scrambling table is a table within a Scrambling Area.
 The organization team must take the placement of the scrambling table(s) into consideration.
         2. The Scrambling Area may be visually isolated with the use of tall barriers placed in front of it or small barriers placed on top of the table(s) (the height of the latter should be at least 30cm).

 3. Competition Area

-    1. A Competition Area is a designated area where competitors do their official attempts at designated Solving Stations.
-        1. A competition should have at least one designated Competition Area which will be in use throughout the group.
+    1. A competition should have at least one designated Competition Area which will be in use throughout each group.
     2. A Competition Area may have one Waiting Area.
-            1. If there is no designated Waiting Area, all competitors in one group must be placed at the Solving Stations.
+        1. If there is no designated Waiting Area, all competitors in the ongoing group must be seated at the Solving Stations.
-    2. The organization team may require the competitors to go back to the Competitors Waiting Area after an attempt and have them be called to a different solving station for the next attempt.
+    3. The organization team may require the competitors to go back to the Waiting Area after an attempt and have them be called to a different Solving Station for the next attempt.
-    3. When competing, competitors must not actively try to watch another competitor complete an official attempt.
+    4. When competing, competitors must not actively try to watch another competitor complete an official attempt.
         1. The organization team and the WCA Delegate should reduce the possibility of the above occuring.
 This could include adding a visual barrier between Solving Stations and/or having a sufficient distance between the Waiting Area and the Solving Stations.
         2. Competitors should not be seated directly across from each other facing each other, unless a visual barrier is set up between them.
         3. For 3x3x3 Fewest Moves, competitors should be seated at least 2 meters apart from each other.

 4. Broadcasting of competitions
     1. When a competitor has been called for their group, they must not look at any broadcasting of their allocated group.
         1. The organization team should announce this on the competition page if they are aware of a broadcast at the competition being conducted.
     2. For a final round, the organization team may require competitors competing in the final round to not interact with certain electronic devices until they have completed their attempts to ensure that no broadcast of the competition is being viewed by the competitors.